nghuixin/brn-training/Linux for Bioinformatics/answers.md

 my_folder3:
 hello_world.txt
 ```
 - **Q5**.
 What editor did you use and what was the command to save your file changes?
-n
+I did not see this question before deleting the ubuntu user and now I cannot write the files in the ubuntu directory.
+I have added the `hello_world.txt` to `home/sudouser` and made the changes.
+The editor I used is `nano`. `Ctrl+S` is used to save the changes and  `Ctrl+X` is used to exit the file.

 - **Q6**.
 What is the error?
 ```Server refused our key
 No supported authentication methods available (server sent: publickey)